Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: The matrix function .

 (i) $p_\C(z)$ is a linear combination of nonnegative power monomials,

 (ii) $p_\C(z)$ has minimum total degree, and

 (iii) $p_\C(z)$ has leading monomial with coefficient $1$.

-Here the monomials are ordered lexicographically, so that, for example, the monomial function $z_1^2z_2$ has higher multi-degree than $z_1z_2^3$.
-It is thus possible to talk of the leading term of a multivariable polynomial \cite{cox-lit-osh}.
-The crystal polynomial for the kagome framework, with motif and translation group as above is $p_{kag}(z,w)={\left(z-1\right) \left(w-1 \right)\left( z-w\right) }$, or, expanded in monomial order, with precedence $z>w>u$,
+It is natural to order monomials lexicographically, so that, for example, the monomial function $z_1^2z_2$ has higher multi-degree than $z_1z_2^3$.
+In this way one defines the leading term of a multivariable polynomial.
+(See also the discussion in Cox, Little and O'Shea \cite{cox-lit-osh} for example.)

-We see in Section 5 that the factorisation of such polynomials is closely linked to the structure of the RUM spectrum of $\C$.